 Due to Millais’ beautiful and intricate work, she has become so associated with the character of Ophelia that perhaps we now treat her as if she is Ophelia.
-It is hard not to draw parallels: the golden Pre-Raphaelite Stunner falling prey to illness as she becomes Ophelia.
-Ophelia loses her father, Lizzie her stillborn child.
-Ophelia, overwhelmed with grief and madness, sings strange songs while those around her seem unsure of what to do.
-Lizzie rocks an empty cradle, urging others to be quiet so as not to wake the baby that is not there.
-Ophelia drowns, Lizzie overdoses.
-Finally, Hamlet leaps into Ophelia’s grave.
-Rossetti exhumes Lizzie’s grave.
+It is hard not to draw parallels: the golden Pre-Raphaelite Stunner fell prey to illness as she posed as Ophelia.
+Ophelia lost her father, Lizzie her stillborn child.
+Ophelia, overwhelmed with grief and madness, sang strange songs while those around her seem unsure of what to do.
+Lizzie rocked an empty cradle, urging others to be quiet so as not to wake the baby that was not there.
+Ophelia drowned, Lizzie overdosed.
+Finally, Hamlet leapt into Ophelia’s grave.
+Rossetti exhumed Lizzie’s grave.

 It’s all so deliciously Shakespearean.

-But, I’d like to set the subject of Lizzie aside and look at the painting itself.
-I can think of no better source than The Life and Letters of Sir John Everett Millais, published in 1899 by his son.
+I’d like to set the subject of Lizzie aside and look at the painting itself.
+My chosen source is The Life and Letters of Sir John Everett Millais, written in 1899 by his son.

 The text below is transcribed from Volume I of The Life and Letters of Sir John Everett Millais: